moodlehu/moodle-mod_etherpadlite/README.md

 2. open your admin/index.php page and follow the instructions

 # Configuration
-1. Server Url from your etherpadlite server
+1. Server Url from your etherpadlite server *Make sure, that your moodle server can access this URL*
-2. ApiKey: this is stored in the file: APIKEY.txt on your etherpadlite server
+2. ApiKey: this is stored in the file: `APIKEY.txt` on your etherpadlite server
 3. Padname: this is optional and maybe just for debugging the databse
 4. Cookie Domain: Enter the domain as described
 5. Session elapse time: How long should one session be valid?